linkdata/jaws/README.md

 registered.
 Unlike HTML ID's you can have multiple HTML entities with the same `jid`, and all will be affected by DOM updates.

+## Session handling

+JaWS has non-persistent session handling integrated.
+Sessions won't be persisted across restarts and must have an expiry time.

+Sessions are bound o the client IP.
+Attempting to access an existing session from a new IP will fail as if the session does not exist.

+No data is stored in the client browser except the randomly generated session cookie.
+You can set the cookie name in `Jaws.CookieName`.

+Session key-value pairs can be accessed using `Request.Set()` and `Request.Get()`.

 ## A note on the Context

 The Request object embeds a context.Context inside it's struct,